Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Selection Bias

 Under this worst-case risk framework, the model is optimized to minimize the risk of the group with the highest risk, ultimately aiming for uniform risk across all groups.
-To further ensure that the model optimizes to reduce loss on the groups with larger generalization gaps, the adjusted group DRO approach \citep{Sagawa2020Distributionally} adds an extra loss term that is inversely proportional to the square root of the group’s size.
-In a similar vein, \citet{krueger2021out} introduce two risk extrapolation (REx) methods, namely Minimax REx and Variance REx.
-These two methods can enhance model robustness under larger distribution shifts compared to traditional DRO.
-Minimax REx achieves this by adding an extra penalty to the group with the highest risk.
-Variance REx integrates the variance of group risks into the loss function, in order to penalize groups that deviate more from the average risk.
-Consequently, both REx methods effectively work toward equalizing risk across groups.
+To further ensure that the model optimizes to reduce loss on the groups with larger generalization gaps, the adjusted group DRO approach~\citep{Sagawa2020Distributionally} adds an extra loss term that is inversely proportional to the square root of the group’s size.
+In a similar vein, \citet{krueger2021out} introduce risk extrapolation (REx), where Minimax REx further penalizes the group with the highest risk and Variance REx penalizes the variance of group risks, both encouraging more uniform risks across groups under larger distribution shifts.
+Recent variants of Group DRO further address several limitations of the standard formulation.
+To address the issue that Group DRO requires predefined groups, adversarial group discovery methods have been proposed to discover error-prone groups and optimize the worst-group loss~\citep{paranjape2022agro}.
+Probabilistic Group DRO extends Group DRO by removing the requirement that each example has a deterministic hard group label~\citep{ghosal2023distributionally}.
+Moreover, recent work points out that traditional Group DRO can suffer from within-group distribution shift due to minority groups with limited samples, and proposes Hierarchical Group DRO to jointly handle inter-group and intra-group uncertainties~\citep{jo2025mitigating}.

-The underlying connection between methods for addressing group selection bias and the concept of risk parity is that risk parity fundamentally guides the design of these methods.
-Even though various approaches aim to balance risks across groups, empirical evidence shows that worst-group accuracy frequently falls below the average accuracy \citep{Sagawa2020Distributionally}, suggesting that true risk parity is not fully realized at convergence.
-Therefore, there is ample room for future research in developing optimization procedures that can reliably achieve risk parity in practice.